-Napping can help us gain some of the benefits of sleep for enhanced mental performance and better mood.
+As we get older, napping during the day can become more common.
+It can be a normal and healthy part of our daily sleep-wake cycle.
 It can also be a source of sleep problems.
 One of our natural body rhythms is called the "sleep drive".
 It is low in the morning when you start your day, and it increases over the day and evening until you fall asleep.

 Longer naps and naps late in the day reduce your sleep drive.
 This can make you less sleepy at bedtime, resulting in difficulty falling or staying asleep.
-To keep naps from interfering with your sleep, do them earlier in the day, set an alarm to keep them short (make it no longer than 20 minutes), and be physically active when you wake.
-This will make it easier to build your sleep drive before bedtime.
+To keep naps from interfering with your sleep, do them earlier in the day and keep them short by setting an alarm (make it no longer than 20 minutes).
+A short nap allows more time to build your sleep drive as bedtime approaches.

-If you are feeling tired after lunch or as dinner approaches, get physically active to increase your energy.
+If you are feeling tired after lunch or as dinner approaches, get physically active to help increase your energy.
 This will also help you be ready for sleep at night (exercise no later than one hour before bedtime).